 Here are the registration requirements for different business structures in California:

-● Sole proprietorship - you are not required to file any business documents.
-However, if you use a different name than your own, (like, John Jacob’s Pizza) the California Secretary of State does recommend that you file a Fictitious Business Name Statement in the county in which you operate your business.
+- Sole proprietorship - you are not required to file any business documents.
+However, if you use a different name than your own, (eg John Jacob’s Pizza) the California Secretary of State does recommend that you file a Fictitious Business Name Statement in the county in which you operate your business.

 Some industries have additional licensing requirements.
 If you have questions about the registration process, see the California Small Business Development Center.

 2. Get an EIN - Employer Identification Number

 Before you start a business in California, or any state, you’ll need an Employer Identification Number (EIN).
 Your EIN functions like a Social Security number for your business.
 It serves as a unique identifier for your company, and you’ll use it when you apply for bank accounts or loans or go to pay your taxes.
 You’ll also need an EIN to be able to pay your employees, if you have any.

 You can get an EIN for free from the IRS website.
 All you need to do is submit a short online application.